VICO-UoE/mlpractical/notes/environment-set-up.md

 import mlp
 ```

 Running the `import` statement any further times will have no effect even if the underlying module code has been changed.
-To reload an already imported module we instead need to use the [`reload`](https://docs.python.org/2.7/library/functions.html#reload) function, e.g.
+To reload an already imported module we instead need to use the [`importlib.reload`](https://docs.python.org/3/library/importlib.html#importlib.reload) function, e.g.

 ```
-reload(mlp)
+import importlib
+importlib.reload(mlp)
 ```

 **Note: To be clear as this has caused some confusion in previous labs the above `import ...` / `reload(...)` statements should NOT be run directly in a bash terminal.
 They are examples Python statements - you could run them in a terminal by first loading a Python interpreter using:**